metafacture/metafacture-playground/contributing.md

 ### From Backlog to Done

 We track the progress of the Metafacture Playground issues in the [Metafacture Fix and Playground Board](https://github.com/orgs/metafacture/projects/2).
 Issues move from left to right.
-We use the folllowing columns:
+We use the following columns:

 #### Backlog

 Here are all issues that are planned but not ready, have open questions and/or dependencies on other issues or on an external resource.
-We don't want to write down every idea about the playground so our backlog keeps manageable.
+We don't want to write down every idea about the playground so our backlog remains manageable.
 We are convinced that important issues that can't be implemented now will pop up again so we don't need to write down everything that's important but not feasible now.

 #### Ready